rubenxyz/retired_assassin/README.md

 As this screenplay is open source, anybody is welcome to clone the script for the purpose of tinkering, edit, correct, comment, improve and push the “code” back to the repository – just like with open source software.
 The [head developer](https://github.com/rubensz) will review diff, merge accepted contributions to the main branch and credit contributors.

-### Versioning

-We try to use [SemVer](http://semver.org/) for versioning as a source of inspiration for best practice.
-I hope create a versioning scheme for screenplays in the future.

-### Prerequisites

-#### Fountain Syntax

-This [screenplay](https://github.com/rubensz/retired_assassin/blob/master/retired_assassin.fountain) is written in a Fountain which is a plain text markdown language for screenplays.
-As long as you follow the Fountain Syntax, you can edit the screenplay in any editor for plain text – although software dedicated to Fountain syntax (or one with a plugins for Fountain), gives a superior writing experience.
-To see some options, see this [link](https://fountain.io/apps).

-#### Git:octocat:

-Git is software for version control of computer code.
-Just like computer code, screenplays are a set of instructions according to a standardized formatting, and can hence utilize the powerful tools used by programmers.
-Follow [these instructions](https://gist.github.com/derhuerst/1b15ff4652a867391f03) on how to install Git on OS X, Windows and Linux.

 ### License

 This project is licensed under the Creative Commons Attribution 4.0 International